bushlab-ucl/ChaoticGraphs/README.md

 # ChaoticGraphs
-Discrete Graphs for Indiscrete Researchers - Discrete Graphs with Grothendieck Topology
+Discrete Graphs for Indiscrete Researchers - Graphs with Grothendieck Topology